Hooded falcon, Qatar

 Customs rules

-There are strict rules about what goods you can take in and out of Qatar.
+There are strict rules about what goods you can take into and out of Qatar.
 You must declare anything that may be prohibited or subject to tax or duty.

 Importing drugs, alcohol, pornography, pork products and religious books and material into Qatar is illegal.
 All luggage is scanned as you enter the country.
-DVDs and videos may be examined, censored and confiscated.
+Customs officials may examine, censor and confiscate any offensive materials or items, including images and recorded video materials.

-Qatar law also prohibits the importation, sale and purchase of electronic cigarettes, liquids and other similar products (e.g. electronic shisha pipes).
+Qatar also prohibits the importation, sale and purchase of electronic cigarettes, liquids and other similar products, including electronic shisha pipes.
 The law applies regardless of quantity and intended use.
-Customs officials may seize and confiscate any such items found entering the country by any means, including in passengers’ luggage or sent by post.
+Customs officials may seize and confiscate any such items from your luggage or from packages sent by post.

-If you are taking money, precious metals and stones into or out of Qatar which are worth more than 50,000 Qatari riyals, you must complete a declaration form.
+If you are taking money, precious metals or gems worth more than 50,000 Qatari riyals into Qatar, you must complete a declaration form.
 This includes:

 • currency – Qatari riyal or foreign currencies

-• financial bearer negotiable instruments – such as travellers cheques, money orders, cheques, promissory notes (including those endorsed without restriction, incomplete, payable to a fictitious payee or signed but without the payee’s name)
+• travellers cheques, money orders, cheques, promissory notes (including those endorsed without restriction, incomplete, payable to a fictitious payee or signed but without the payee’s name)

 • precious metals – such as gold, silver, platinum